 Cleft and Craniofacial SA

-Cleft and Craniofacial SA, SA (C&CSA), formerly known as the Australian Craniofacial Unit, is a multi-disciplinary team including craniofacial surgeons, anaesthetists, speech pathologists and nurse consultants who specialise in providing excellence in care for children with complex craniofacial conditions.
+Cleft and Craniofacial SA (C&CSA) is a multi-disciplinary team including craniofacial surgeons, anaesthetists, speech pathologists and nurse consultants who specialise in providing excellence in care for children with complex craniofacial conditions.

 The C&CSA is based at Women's and Children's Hospital, however the Unit also provides ongoing specialist care into adulthood and for adult trauma patients at the Royal Adelaide Hospital.

 The Unit is recognised as a Centre of Excellence by the Australian Health Minister’s Advisory Committee and conducts international education and research in Craniomaxillofacial surgery.

 Craniofacial surgery is concerned with the treatment of patients with rare and/or complex congenital or acquired anomalies which together affect the head and face.

 Many people require treatment and support from birth to adulthood.
 Cleft and Craniofacial SA treats both children and adults.

 Cleft and Craniofacial SA treats people with a wide range of craniofacial disorders such as: